hannesk95/ExplainingAnatomicalShapeVariability/preprocessing/README.md

 # Data Preprocessing

-In this directory, all necessary data preprocessing steps are thoroughly explained in order to obtain 3D mesh data ready for subsequent analysis using ShapeWorks or template-based geometric deep learning approaches.
+In this directory, all necessary data preprocessing steps are thoroughly explained in order to obtain 3D mesh data ready for subsequent analysis using ShapeWorks or template-based geometric deep learning approaches (i.e., SpiralNet++).

 ## 1. Data Grooming (ShapeWorks)
 All data grooming steps are preformed using [ShapeWorks Python API](http://sciinstitute.github.io/ShapeWorks/notebooks/getting-started-with-notebooks.html).
 In order to install ShapeWorks, please follow the instructions for your platform (Windows, Mac, Linux) outlined [here](http://sciinstitute.github.io/ShapeWorks/users/install.html).